Diary-hub/PharmacyStore/README.md

-# pharmacystore
+# Pharmacy Store
-Pharmacy Webstite Application Using React and ExpressJS
+Pharmacy Website Application Using React and ExpressJS